22 Small Full Bathroom Ideas for 2026

 Classic Tub Setup

-The curtain keeps your layout flexible while adding softness, and the green vanity grounds the light tones beautifully.
+The curtain [Check on Amazon] keeps your layout flexible while adding softness, and the green vanity grounds the light tones beautifully.

 Let natural light flow in through a small window so you make the space feel fresh and inviting.